Joseph Yablonski: Aftermath of Yablonski's murder

 Miners for Democracy (MFD) formed in April 1970, while the DOL investigation of the 1969 election continued.
 Its members included most of the miners who belonged to the West Virginia Black Lung Association and many of Yablonski's supporters and former campaign staff.
 MFD's support was strongest in southwestern Pennsylvania, eastern Ohio, and the panhandle and northern portions of West Virginia, but MFD supporters existed in nearly all affiliates.
 The chief organizers of Miners for Democracy included Yablonski's sons, Joseph (known as "Chip") and Ken, Mike Trbovich, and other union supporters.

-DOL filed suit in federal court in 1971 to overturn the 1969 UMWA election.
+The DOL filed suit in federal court in 1971 to overturn the 1969 UMWA election.
 After several lengthy delays, the suit went to trial on September 12, 1971.
 On May 1, 1972, Judge William Bryant threw out the results of the 1969 UMWA international union elections.

 Bryant scheduled a new election to be held during the first eight days of December 1972.
-In addition, Bryant agreed that DOL should oversee the election to ensure fairness.
+In addition, Bryant agreed that the DOL should oversee the election to ensure fairness.

 On May 28, 1972, MFD nominated Arnold Miller, a miner from West Virginia who challenged Boyle for the presidency, based on the need for black lung legislation to protect the miners.

 Balloting for the next UMWA president began on December 1, 1972.
 Balloting ended on December 9, and Miller was declared the victor on December 15.
 The Labor Department certified Miller as UMWA's next president on December 22.
 The vote was 70,373 for Miller and 56,334 for Boyle.

 Two of the convicted murderers had accused Boyle of masterminding and funding the assassination plot.
 The murder investigation and confessions of other conspirators revealed the financial and other trails leading back to Boyle.
 In April 1973 Boyle was indicted on three counts of murder; he was convicted in April 1974.
 He was sentenced to three consecutive life terms in prison, where he died in 1985.

 Honors and legacy

-In 1973, Yablonski posthumously received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, made annually by Jefferson Awards.
+In 1973 Yablonski posthumously received the Samuel S. Beard Award for Greatest Public Service by an Individual 35 Years or Under, made annually by Jefferson Awards.

-In 1995, the Pennsylvania Historical and Museum Commission installed a historical marker in California, Pennsylvania commemorating Yablonski's life and work.
+In 1995 the Pennsylvania Historical and Museum Commission installed a historical marker in California, Pennsylvania commemorating Yablonski's life and work.

+The Joseph A. Yablonski Memorial Clinic in Fredericktown, PA, one of the Centerville Health Clinics, was renamed to honor Yablonski; it was originally the Union Miners Building, Inc., when it opened in 1955.